Balhau/omxpiclient/README.md

     sudo nohup python /usr/local/lib/python2.7/dist-packages/omxclient/main.py &

 The nohup and is needed if you want to run the process in background.
 The logs will go to nohup.out file

+## Next development steps

+The next feature I want to provide is the ability to list the pending download operations.
+Currently we hold the list of pending downloading requests on a rabbitmq queue.
+This will be replaced by a combination of a in memory queue with the help of a SQLite database for persistence reasons.
+This will add a litle more of complexity but will add, hopefully, a little more of resilience  than the current solution.
+The problem is that the requests take a fair amount of time to process and this causes timeout errors in the current rabbitmq consumer.
+Additionally the use of rabbitmq is an external dependency that adds complexity to the utility.
+This can be tackled in a simpler way by this new strategy.